Your health. your terms.

 Do I have to change my diet to succeed?
 If you are content with your mood, sleep, energy, digestion, weight, blood pressure, and blood sugar, then no. But if you’re not satisfied…I encourage you to reevaluate the food you eat.
 I don’t ever recommend a diet; instead I focus on helping you identify which foods offer you sustainable energy, and which ones cause uncomfortable side effects.
 The goal is to develop a food lifestyle that is not only nourishing but is satisfying—one that you enjoy!
 When we talk about food, the term “abundance” always trumps “restriction.”
 The term “moderation” is not something I use or recommend.

-Where do we work out when we train together?
+Where do we work out if we train together?
 I come to your home or we meet virtually.

 Are virtual sessions the same price as in-person?
 For one hour, yes.
 However, I do offer a 30 minute virtual session at a different rate (which is not offered in-person).